laurmaedje/laurmaedje.github.io/posts/layout-models.md

 Typst is in a much better position here because the language is designed in a fully _pure_ way.
 User-defined functions cannot have any side effects.
 Cross-dependencies throughout the document (like counters or citations) are resolved without any mutations, through introspection over multiple layout iterations.
 As a result, Typst is free to rerun some piece of user code without fear of breaking things.

 However, up until recently Typst still held a small piece of global mutable state during layout, which was required to make introspection work.
-With this state, it _was_ possibly to relayout, but much care was required, and it was a frequent cause of bugs.
-Fortunately, this engine limitation has [finally been fixed recently][pure-locations] making layout 100% pure and free of side effects.
+With this state, it _was_ possible to relayout, but much care was required, and it was a frequent cause of bugs.
+Fortunately, this engine limitation has [finally been fixed recently,][pure-locations] making layout 100% pure and free of side effects.

 This opens the door to a world where things can know their position _and_ move --- through relayout.
 While it also introduces a new dimension of complexity and performance challenges, I think Typst is well positioned to overcome these.